How To Stop Your Neighbours Cat Peeing On Your Front Door

 How to deter a cat from spraying

-Before you start, you should thoroughly clean your front door of the pee smell.
-If your door continues to smell of pee your cat will continue because it smells like their personal toilet.
+Before you start, thoroughly clean your front door of the pee smell.
+If your door continues to smell of pee, the cat will continue to use it as their personal toilet, because it smells one.
 Check out my tips further down this post for getting rid of the pee smell.

 Let’s have a look at the options for deterring cats from your front door.